HL7/davinci-dtr/input/pagecontent/changehistory.md

   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-50033">FHIR-50033</a> - Added clarification narrative regarding If both orders and a context id are present
+  <a href="https://jira.hl7.org/browse/FHIR-50033">FHIR-50033</a> - Added clarification narrative regarding If both orders and a context id are present (<a href="StructureDefinition-dtr-qpackage-input-parameters.html">link</a>)
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-48879">FHIR-48879</a> - Added clarification narrative regarding issues with source data in retrieving questionnaire packages
+  <a href="https://jira.hl7.org/browse/FHIR-48879">FHIR-48879</a> - Added clarification narrative regarding issues with source data in retrieving questionnaire packages (<a href="specification.html#data-expectations-for-invoking-questionnaire-package">link</a>)
   </li>
 </ul>